dcasota/Lenovo83BY/README.md

 4. Initial boot from usb drive

-cpuUniformityHardCheckPanic=FALSE ignoreMsrFaults=TRUE tscSyncSkip=TRUE timerforceTSC=TRUE
+Press Shift-O and add the following parameters on cmdline: cpuUniformityHardCheckPanic=FALSE ignoreMsrFaults=TRUE tscSyncSkip=TRUE timerforceTSC=TRUE

 In DCUI, system customization, configure management network, network adapters, make sure vusb0 is selected.
 With a dhcp server in the lan, it should get now an ip address.

+Start TSM-SSH in ESXi web client.
+Start Putty and login to the ESXi host.

 6. Initial datastore configuration

 ```